rishabhpradhan/load-test-gatling/README.md

 # LOAD-TEST-GATLING

-Use this service to load test rest api.
+Service to load test rest api using Gatling

 ### Prerequisites
 What you will need: